 The sea burial follows ancient maritime customs that give the ceremony a special framework:

-• Ship's Bell: Four tolls traditionally signal the end of a watch and are rung at sea burials as the conclusion of the ceremony.
+Four tolls traditionally signal the end of a watch and mark the conclusion of the ceremony.

 Duration of the Ceremony